Simon Clarke (politician)

-Simon Richard Clarke (born 28 September 1984) is a British politician who served as Secretary of State for Levelling Up, Housing and Communities from September to October 2022 and Chief Secretary to the Treasury from 2021 to 2022.
-A member of the Conservative Party, he has been Member of Parliament (MP) for Middlesbrough South and East Cleveland since 2017.
+Sir Simon Richard Clarke (born 28 September 1984) is a British Conservative politician who was the Member of Parliament (MP) for Middlesbrough South and East Cleveland from 2017 to 2024.
+He briefly served as Secretary of State for Levelling Up, Housing and Communities from September to October 2022 and Chief Secretary to the Treasury from 2021 to 2022.

 Following Boris Johnson's appointment as Prime Minister, Clarke was appointed Exchequer Secretary to the Treasury.
 He served as Minister of State for Regional Growth and Local Government from February to September 2020.
-In the 2021 cabinet reshuffle he was returned to Government as Chief Secretary to the Treasury, becoming the youngest cabinet minister in the ministry.
+In the 2021 cabinet reshuffle he was returned to Government as Chief Secretary to the Treasury, becoming the youngest cabinet minister in that ministry.
 After Johnson resigned in 2022, Clarke supported Liz Truss's bid to become Conservative leader.
-Following Truss's appointment as Prime Minister, he was appointed Secretary of State for Levelling Up, Housing and Communities, a post he held until his resignation prior to the accession of Rishi Sunak to the Prime Ministership.
+Following Truss's appointment as Prime Minister, he was appointed Secretary of State for Levelling Up, Housing and Communities, a post he held for 49 days until his resignation prior to the accession of Rishi Sunak to the Prime Ministership.

+He lost his seat in Parliament on 4 July 2024 in the general election.
+Despite Reform UK not fielding a candidate, Clarke was narrowly voted out.

-Early life
+Early life and education

-Clarke was born in North Tees Hospital and grew up in the suburb of Marton, Teesside.
+Simon Clarke was born on 28 September 1984 in University Hospital of North Tees and grew up in the suburb of Marton, Middlesbrough.
 His parents Richard and Jill Clarke were a solicitor and stay-at-home mother.
 He was privately educated at Red House School in Norton, before going on to study History at University College, Oxford.
-At university, he was chairman of the Oxford University Conservative Association in Trinity Term, 2006.
+At university, he was chairman of the Oxford University Conservative Association in 2006.

-After leaving university he moved to London and trained as a solicitor with Slaughter and May before going to work in 2010 for the Surrey-based Conservative MP Dominic Raab, and then the Yorkshire-based Conservative MP Graham Stuart.